 If one of you likes clubbing every night, while another loves staying at home, there’s no easy way to come to a compromise unless one of the two lovers changes their preferences for the other partner.
-[Read: 50 relationship questions to test your true compatibility]
+[Read: 50 relationship questions to test your true compatibility instantly]

 If both of you are very different from each other, both of you have to sacrifice parts of your previous lifestyle for the other.
 And that means sacrificing things that are close to your heart.

 For most of us who date opposites, these are the questions that trouble our thoughts all the time, especially after an argument.
 And these thoughts never go away.

-In any relationship, the success depends on how the two lovers interact with each other.
+In any relationship, success depends on how the two lovers interact with each other.
 The guy may have a few traits that he’s proud of and performs better than his girl.
 On the other hand, the girl may have a few other traits that she’s proud of and performs better than her guy.

 A relationship is all about the transfer of traits and energies.
 In a successful romance, both lovers learn to accept that one partner is better than the other partner in some traits, and vice versa.

 If you don’t ever accept that your partner has a few capabilities where they’re better than you, the transfer of positive energy between both of you stops because you’d never be willing to give your partner a dominant role in the relationship.

 And in turn, that will create ego battles and both of you would just want to prove each other wrong instead of living together in perfect harmony and balance of powers.
+In such instances, opposites don’t attract and instead repel each other away.
 [Read: Affairs in a marriage and how egos affect its outcome]

 This is very simple to comprehend if you have understood how the balance of traits and power in a relationship works.

-So do opposites attract and are lovers in these relationships happier?
+So, do opposites attract, and are lovers in these relationships happier?
 Yes, just as long as both partners learn to share the balance of power.
 In fact, couples with opposite personalities can even enjoy their difference better and become better lovers and individuals too!

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.